New Silk Roads - Jeremiah Ikongio - The Cultural Protocols of Free Trade

 February 2020

-Okunraiye, Tiye, Mobido, and twenty-three other towns to the east of Lagos on the Lekki Peninsula form part of the Lekki Free Zone Corridor, approximately 60,000 hectares of land that started being forcefully acquired by LSG in 2005.
-With the intention to leapfrog from developing city to a global player and become an investment hub like Shenzhen, Dubai, or Singapore, the Lagos State Government envisions the transformation of the whole Lekki Peninsula—from Victoria Island in the west to Refuge Island in the east—into a “modern industrial mega city,”1 including its own seaport and airport and home to about 3.4 million people.2 While the realization of the Lekki Development Plan is still in its very early stages, the construction of the Lekki Free Zone (LFZ),3 Lagos Free Trade Zone (LFTZ),4 and the Lekki Deep Seaport (LekkiPort)5 are all currently underway.
+Okunraiye, Tiye, Mobido, and twenty-three other towns to the east of Lagos on the Lekki Peninsula form part of the Lekki Free Zone Corridor, approximately 60,000 hectares of land that had been forcefully acquired by the LSG since 2005.
+With the intention of leapfrogging from developing city to global player, and of becoming an investment hub like Shenzhen, Dubai, or Singapore, the Lagos State Government envisions the transformation of the whole Lekki Peninsula—from Victoria Island in the west to Refuge Island in the east—into a “modern industrial mega city,”1 including its own seaport and airport, which would house about 3.4 million people.2 While the realization of the Lekki Development Plan is still in its very early stages, the construction of the Lekki Free Zone (LFZ),3 Lagos Free Trade Zone (LFTZ),4 and the Lekki Deep Seaport (LekkiPort)5 are all currently underway.

 Roadside billboard for Lekki Port.
 Photo: Jeremiah Ikongio, 2018.